Inhaltsverzeichnis

 considered by Spencer-Brown (see the article on Imaginary numbers, Tydecks 2017).

-– Frege defined terms by their courses-of-value (others translate: value-range).
+– Frege defined terms by their courses-of-value (others translate: value-range) (Frege 1891/1984, 142).
 To put it graphically, this is the graph of a function.
 For example, the temperature curve and the blood pressure curve are value curves that describe the state of health.
 In some rocks, fault lines can indicate the course of geological changes.
 For Frege, the course-of-value is the extension of a concept.
 We only know about a thing what we can read off and generalize from its course-of-value.
 He hoped to show that every concept can be determined by its course of value, i.e. descriptively.

 – From Wittgenstein's point of view, the course of value can be seen as an example of a propositional sign.
 This is an unusual and misleading expression: it does not refer to punctuation marks such as points, commas or question marks, but in the same way that a course of values describes a concept, a sentence or a related group of sentences can describe a concept.
 While the courses of value meant by Frege are sensually vivid, sentences can be used to describe concepts for which there are no visible or otherwise measurable quantities and their courses of value, such as the concepts 'soul' or 'worry'.
 They can only be made comprehensible with words, stories and possibly images of typical situations.
 If a sentence describing a term is itself taken as a unit, we can speak of a propositional sign: the sign of something that shows itself in this sentence.
 In a literal sense, this is a sign that encompasses the statement of a sentence in an image (icon, imago) and stimulates the imagination to understand it (WTLP, 3, 3.1, 3.12).
 A sign shows more in itself than can be said in words.
 Thinking further, this leads to the question of whether a language is conceivable whose signs have a far greater expressive power than the language we know.
 The science fiction author Samuel Delany explored this in a playful and creative way in his 1966 novel Babel-17.
 He gives the following example: If there is no distinction between I and you in a language, or between different genders, this shapes our thinking in a fundamentally different way than we are used to.
 This applies, for example, to the formal language of logic and programming languages.
 Conversely, the idea of a language can be designed that can stimulate our thinking far more than the languages we are familiar with.
 Similarly, in music, the question is asked whether there are unique melodies that immediately change the state of the listener (according to Helmut Krausser in his 1993 novel Melodien with examples such as the Miserere by Gregorio Allegri, probably composed in the 1630s).